Hochkar, © Martin Fülöp

 Description

-The station Sigmundsherberg in the municipality of the same name is located in the district Horn and is a so-called branch station.
-The station, located on the Kaiser Franz Josef Bahn, branches off here onto the lines of the Austrian Nordwestbahn and the Kamptalbahn.
+Sigmundsherberg station in the municipality of the same name is located in the district of Horn and is a so-called branch station.
+The station is located on the Kaiser Franz Josef Railway and branches off onto the Austrian Northwest Railway and the Kamptal Railway.

-The nostalgic reception building of the station has a heated waiting room with toilets, a park & ride facility and 3 main platforms.
-3 further through tracks and some additional sidings are used for the passage of freight traffic as well as for the parking of railcars.
+The station's nostalgic reception building has a heated waiting room with toilets, a park & ride facility and 3 main platforms.
+3 further through tracks and a few more sidings are used for the passage of freight traffic as well as for parking railcars.

 Connections